Employee Payroll: Don’t Outsource - Best-Source!

 - customizing services to suit the size and nature of your business

-- keeping payroll records up to date, including adding new hires, changing deductions and updating withholding.
+- keeping payroll records up to date, including adding new family members, changing deductions and updating withholding.

 Transactions are usually billed on an a la carte basis.
 If you add a new employee, you’ll pay a fee for the service; complex or unusual situations, from early retirement to workman’s comp to performance bonuses, also may involve extra time and fees.